 Plot : The Doctor finally decides to get the faulty Tardis chameleon circuit fixed on planet Logopolis.
 However, the Master has also followed the Doctor to Logopolis – for a final showdown.

-Whats good : Tom Bakers regeneration scene is the most poignant of any regeneration, before or since.
+Whats good : The fight atop the satellite dish.
+Tom Baker’s regeneration scene is the most poignant of any regeneration, before or since.
 The ‘Watcher’ is an interesting new addition to the regeneration concept.